jcaracciolo/FinalCode/README.md

 The goal of the project is to make a compiler using Haskell and Parsec library, as close as possible to the javascript language.

+# How to install:

+1. If you don't have "Stack", download and install from https://haskellstack.org/
+2. Open a terminal, and go to the project directory.
+For example "C:\Users\Mariano\IdeaProjects\FinalCode"
+3. Run the following command:
+   * stack install

+# How to run:

+There are 3 applications to run:
+ * Compiler
+ * Interpreter
+ * Pretty Printer

+1. Open a terminal, and go to the project directory.
+For example "C:\Users\Mariano\IdeaProjects\FinalCode"
+2. Run one of the following commands:
+  * stack exec Interpreter
+  * stack exec Compiler PATH_TO_FILE
+  * stack exec PrettyPrinter PATH_TO_FILE

+Where PATH_TO_FILE is the path to the file you would like to use.

+For example, you can run:
+* stack exec Compiler ./CoolExamples/fibonacci.js
+* stack exec PrettyPrinter ./CoolExamples/uglyFibonacci.js

+# How to run tests:

+1. Open a terminal, and go to the project directory.
+For example "C:\Users\Mariano\IdeaProjects\FinalCode"
+2. stack test

 # Types:
  * Supported
    * Integer